SaeedAllGray/Descrete-Mathematic/README.md

 # Descrete-Mathematic

-This is my discrete mathematics projects:
+These are my discrete mathematics projects:

 # 1.Propositions:
 This code consist of some logical operators like: And - Or - if - if and only if and ... implemented with operator overloading in c++.